 |Status||Section||Activity||Term||Interval||Days||Start Time||End Time||Comments|

 This course is primarily a part of the MHLP program.
 MSN Students may be eligible to register with permission from the MHLP Pillar Director.
-Email firstname.lastname@example.org for instructions on how to obtain permission.
+MSN students interested in registering, please enrol in the waitlist section NURS 531-02W, and you will be contacted by School of Nursing Student Support Office (firstname.lastname@example.org) when space is available in the course.

 This course will introduce theories of learning and their application to clinical education.
 You will gain knowledge of different domains of knowledge relevant to clinical practice and identify strategies to foster learning in different domains.
 You will be challenged to critically analyze the implications of the theory-practice gaps and develop a repertoire of strategies to apply theory in a range of simple to complex clinical educational contexts.
 Finally, you will analyze approaches to clinical education in formative education and professional development contexts and be challenged to employ different knowledge to action strategies to link theoretical foundations of clinical education with learning approaches.

 waitlist for NURS 531-002